 Each device throughout a city collects air quality measurements that are then sent to a cloud-based application, where it is broken down into analytics for the government and the public to see.
 This helps policymakers identify which areas need the most environmental improvements, and helps the public avoid areas that may be especially harmful on a certain day.

-The city has since switched to a mobile app where citizens can snap a photo of the complaint, from a large pothole in the road that needs filling to vandalized public property that needs repairing.
+The city has since switched to a mobile app where citizens can snap a photo of the issue, from a large pothole in the road that needs filling to vandalized public property that needs repairing.
 The app, using an integrated geographic information system (GIS), instantly sends the location and information of the complaint to the ministry, and work is assigned to the closest vendor that can resolve the problem.

 Once the issue has been solved, a city street inspector validates the completed work and uploads a picture of the resolved issue to the mobile app, so citizens can see the problem has been fixed.
 Citizens can even give the public services a rating based on how satisfied they are with the quality of work, so the government can see where it can improve.
 The average time required to solve a complaint in Buenos Aires has since fallen by 93% with no increase in budget.